Roomba 980 Review

 Where can I buy the Roomba 980?

-The Roomba 980 is no longer available in Amazon brand new.
-But there are alternatives options like the 981 or 985 that have the same features.
+The Roomba 980 is no longer available on Amazon brand new.
+But there are alternative options like the 981 or 985 with the same features.

-You could also opt for a renewed 980 since parts are in abundant supply.
+You could also opt for a renewed 980 since parts are abundant.
 It is a good, less expensive option.

-Disclaimer: I will earn a commission if you purchase through any of the links above, but at no extra cost to you, so it’s a win-win for us!
+Disclaimer: I will earn a commission if you purchase through any of the links above, but at no extra cost, so it’s a win-win for us!

 Is the Roomba 980 worth it?